berkiyo/dotfiles/README.md

 ## BASH and Vim

 * To use `.vimrc` and `.bashrc` files, place them in your home folder.

-## About weechat.conf

-* For the weechat files, put them in `~/.weechat`.
-Please make a backup before replacing the existing files.

-Depending on your distribution, the `weechat.conf` file may not allow you to connect to your desired IRC network due to a certificate problem.
-To overcome this, you need to identify where they are located and replace line 232 `gnutls_ca_file = "/etc/pki/tls/certs/ca-bundle.crt"` with the correct path.
-This `weechat.conf` file is known to work with Fedora however some distributions may use a path like `/etc/ssl/certs/ca-certificates.crt`.

 ## What is gtk.css?